risk mitigation

 Salesfire Trends

-Trends is a data-driven project that leverages E-commerce insights from 570,000,000 user journeys and £1.5 billion eCommerce revenue.
+This was a data-driven redesign project that leveraged E-commerce insights from 570,000,000 user journeys and £1.5 billion eCommerce revenue.

-As part of our efforts to enhance the user experience of Salesfire Trends, we have decided to break down the platform into three main pages, each presenting data in the most appropriate and engaging format for our clients.
-In addition, we recognise the importance of a logged-in state and an onboarding process to facilitate a seamless user journey into Salesfire Trends.
+I decided to break down the platform into three main pages, each presenting data in the most appropriate and engaging format for our clients.
+In addition, I recognise the importance of a logged-in state and an onboarding process to facilitate a seamless user journey into Salesfire Trends.

 First Run Experience/ Sign in Flows